Australia's Next-Generation Gas Projects at the Turning Point

 Australian gas could become part of the world response, not merely the national response, to climate change by helping to cut smog and greenhouse emissions in other countries.
 Exporting 4 million tons of LNG per year to China, for example, would displace enough coal to cut the world's annual greenhouse-gas output by a net 10 million tons per year.
 And crediting that back to Australia could chop almost another 10 percent off the national greenhouse-gas target.

 Maybe it sounds too good to be true, but Australia's gas industry is in a rare position to set an example here.
 We can slow greenhouse emissions down, while at the same time helping to heat the economy up.
 Australian gas can be both an environmental treasure and a greater economic one for tomorrow.
 But it's going to take innovative greenhouse-gas policies that value both imports and exports of energy.
-It's going to take a universal appreciation of the fact that that gas – whether it's coming or going -- is a critical part of the solution, not the problem.
+It's going to take a universal appreciation of the fact that gas – whether it's coming or going -- is a critical part of the solution, not the problem.

 We'll need innovative policies that mandate gas in the energy mix.
 We'll need to protect Australian projects against greenhouse-gas control costs, because competing projects in other countries do not face these costs.
 And we'll need to require mechanisms that win for Australia and its projects the credits for contributing to global reductions.